ICEI-PUC-Minas-PMGES-TI/PMG-ES-2024-1-PES-SATDLLM/README.md

 ```

 2. Install Dependencies:
-Make sure you have Python installed.
+Make sure you have Python installed *(Python version must be >= 3.10)*.
 Then install the required dependencies:
 ```bash
 pip install -r artifacts/requirements.txt
 ```